djohansen112/djohansen112.github.io/_posts/2025-01-08-clean-code.md

     if (Employee.getsBonus())
         payBonusTo(Employee)

-{% endhighlight csharp %}
+{% endhighlight %}

 Even though these look more confusing, now the code for getting a bonus is in the Employee, not the Payment Calculator, or Accounting Frontend, or wherever else we could lose track of it, and the readability in the code is MUCH improved.

 ### Use comments sparingly and meaningfully

-Good code doesn't need comments.
-Comments can go out of date, and given there's no outward sign that they are incorrect like we would have with incorrect code, then we are often unaware that they are out of date.
+Good code doesn't need comments, it explains itself through good naming conventions and clear functionality.
+Comments are tricky; they can go out of date, and given there's no outward sign that they are incorrect like we would have with incorrect code, then we are often unaware that they are out of date or otherwise incorrect.
-We trust comments though, so think of the poor dude 5 years from now wildly questioning their choice of career as they try to understand whether the code is not doing what the comment wants it to do, or the comment is not about the code.
+We tend to trust comments though, so think of the poor dude 5 years from now wildly questioning their choice of career as they try to understand whether the code is not doing what the comment wants it to do, or the comment is no longer relevant to the code.
 Also, even though green is our favourite colour, in comments it can become difficult to pick through.
 <h4>Poor Code</h4>
 {% highlight csharp %}
  class Employee {
     private int yearsServed //number of years served;
     private int monthlySales //monthly sales in dollars;